jessi4twork/responsive-web-design-/README.md

 * **Responsive Logic:** Utilizing Flexbox and Grid to ensure data integrity across various viewport scales.

 ## Philosophy
-> "I work efficiently.
-I can use extra time for system optimization."
+> "Mastery through Action."

-This repository serves as a proof of competence in building reliable, scalable front-end systems.
+I prioritize building systems and documenting processes through direct implementation.
+Every lab in this repository is a record of a solved problem and a refined technical skill.